 Features: (From Dave Fox)

 Volume - Set the volume you like, compensate for level changes when adjusting the Grit control.

 Fuzz - Controls the amount of gain in the circuit.
 Typical setting is all the way up, or backed off a little.

 Grit - controls the bias to the transistors.
 This lets you go from smooth to choppy and everything in between.

-Input trim - There's a trimmer inside for backing the input level down a little.
-Just like having your guitar volume turned down.
+Input pad toggle - There's a resistor inside for backing the input level down a little, just like having your guitar volume turned down.